-- Standards spaced as per the indicated standard spacing on the compliance sheet, design or system user guide. - Lift heights not greater than the maximum lift height on the compliance sheet, design or system user guide. - Standards and ledgers plumb vertical/ horizontal (maximum deviation of 50mm across full length/ height) - Ledger bracing to be in accordance with the design or if a compliance sheet is being followed then ledger bracing is required to every end frame per elevation and every second bay, to every lift.
-Bracing to be secured to the scaffold within 300mm of a node point (tube and fitting only) - Façade bracing to be in accordance with the design or if a compliance sheet is being followed then facade bracing is required every six bays, to every lift and every elevation (tube and fitting only) - System scaffold braced as per the user guide - Transoms spaced at a maximum of 1200mm, with an additional transom within 300mm of every standard. - Board ends bearing on the transom with an overhang of at least 50mm and not more than 150mm. (tube and fitting). - Where tubes are jointed, this must be with the use of load bearing 'sleeve couplers' or 'tubelock'.
+- Standards spaced as per the indicated standard spacing on the compliance sheet or system user guide. - Lift heights not greater than the maximum lift height on the compliance sheet or system user guide. - Standards and ledgers plumb vertical/ horizontal (maximum deviation of 50mm across full length/ height) - Ledger bracing to every end frame and every second bay, to every lift.
+Bracing to be secured to the scaffold within 300mm of a node point (tube and fitting only) - Façade bracing every six bays, to every lift and every elevation (tube and fitting only) - System scaffold braced as per the user guide - Transoms spaced at a maximum of 1200mm, with an additional transom within 300mm of every standard - Board ends bearing on the transom with an overhang of at least 50mm and not more than 150mm. (tube and fitting).

+Where tubes are jointed, this must be with the use of load bearing 'sleeve couplers' or 'tubelock'.
 Care must be taken to ensure that where sleeve couplers are used, joints in both the standards and ledgers are staggered between different lifts and different bays.